Edison Academy Magnet School: Senior project

-Electives

-Unlike other high schools, students at the Academy can only take electives in their Junior and Senior years.
-The electives taught in-house include Spanish III, AP Spanish Language, Creative Writing I/II, Public Speaking and Rhetoric I/II, Technical Writing I/II, Discrete Math, Linear Algebra, and AP Statistics.

-Students are also encouraged to take classes at Middlesex County College which fit into the allotted time slot.
-This enables students to take college classes for credit, many of which apply to both high school and college education.
-Some students also test out of required classes (e.g. AP Calculus BC) and may take advanced courses (e.g. real analysis, multi-variable calculus) through accredited universities.

 Athletics

 The Edison Academy Eagles compete in the Greater Middlesex Conference, which include public and private high schools located in the greater Middlesex County area and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 119 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.

 The Academy introduced its first varsity and junior varsity team in the sport of soccer in the 2003 season.
 The Eagles finished the season in second place in the Gold Division of the Greater Middlesex Conference with a 7-2-1 record in the 2009 regular season.
 They have been led by Coach Kathy McNulty since their inaugural year and have an overall record of 55-54-2 (.495 winning percentage) and 45-23-2 (.643) in division record since the Eagles joined the Gold Division in 2004.
 After finishing 2nd in the GMC Gold Division for the previous three years, the Academy Eagles for the 2007 Fall season were the Greater Middlesex County Conference Gold Division Champions.

-Due to its limited sports resources, the academy allows its students to participate in sports for their hometown high schools independently.
-Such students have competed in basketball, football, soccer (prior to the establishment of the team), field hockey, bowling, swimming, and fencing, among others.

-Admissions

-All prospective students must pass a rigorous admissions procedure, including a three-hour standardized test consisting of math and language arts sections and an interview.
-Prospective students are then ranked, and the highest qualifying score from each municipality is given the slot reserved for that community (each municipality in the Middlesex County has a single slot reserved for it, provided that it has at least one student with a qualifying score).
-The remaining students are then ranked in order, and the highest scoring students are selected.
-There are 42 slots available in each incoming freshman class, resulting in an average 9% acceptance rate.

-Administration

-The principal is John P. Jeffries.
-His administration team includes the assistant principal.